-I. PROGRAM OVERVIEW
+I. Program Overview

 This program is designed to provide participants with access to safe, affordable, and supportive housing, as well as financial and educational tools and resources, necessary to overcome barriers to help participants achieve self-sufficiency, permanency, and lifelong connections.
-The County, under Senate Bill ("SB") 1252, has elected to opt into the THP-Plus Extension which authorizes the County to extend THP participation from 24 months for up to a maximum time of 36 months, or until the age of 24 whichever comes first.
+This program offers housing and supportive services for 36 cumulative months or until the age of 25, whichever comes first.

 II.
-PROGRAM ELIGIBILITY
+Program Eligibility

-THP-Plus: Former foster and/or probation youth (single or parenting), aged 18 to 24, who have emancipated from foster or probation care, and are actively pursuing their County approved Transitional Independent Living Plan ("TILP") goals are eligible.
-Participants must meet the State of California Department of Social Services' ("CDSS") THP-Plus program eligibility criteria (www.cdss.ca.gov).
-The County's THP-Plus program manager will review and approve all requests to extend THP participation beyond 24 months.
+THP+: Former foster and/or probation youth (single or parenting) aged 18 to 25, who are actively pursuing their County approved Transitional Independent Living Plan (TILP) goals.
+Participants must meet the State of California Department of Social Services' (CDSS) THP+ program eligibility criteria.
 The County will be responsible for conducting fingerprint and background checks on all eligible participants and host-site payees.
-The County's Children and Family Services ("CFS") branch will make the final determination on participant eligibility should safety concerns arise as a result of the background check.
+A final determination on participant eligibility will be made by the Human Services Agency's (HSA) Children and Family Services (CFS) branch should safety concerns arise as a result of the background check.